valentynkt/BackendGarden/content/Mind-Llama/Pansychism and the AI Revolution.md

 How to Survive the Future on Hopes and Dreams
 The HIDDEN Philosophy Fueling the AI Revolution

+---

 ![[panpsychism_zuck_1.png]]
 ![[panpsychism_zuck_2.png]]
 ![[panpsychism_zuck_3.png]]
-## Title

-The Theory of Consciousness Changing the AI Conversation How to Survive the Future on Hopes and Dreams
-The HIDDEN Philosophy Fueling the AI Revolution
+How to SURVIVE the Coming "Reality Reset"

 ## Script